Saabuh/Prototype-T/worklog.md

 ## Bugs
-- [ ] dropping items between inventory slots causes multiple raycasts hits(?)
-- [ ] adding inventory items doesnt handle full inventories properly (pass by reference as a solution? method overload for 2 versionf of AddItem if we care/dont care about remainder)
+- [ ] adding inventory items doesnt handle full inventories properly (pass by reference as a solution? method overload for 2 versionf of AddItem if we care/dont care about remainder) so does the input reader temporarily.
-- [ ] considering moving the inputReader script onto a seperate InputReader object. reasoning is that we are attaching the UIManager to an instance of the inputReader component on the player.
-If the player dies (gameObject deleted), so does the input reader temporarily.
 - [x] [dragging an item and then closing the ui bugs out, item freezes on current mouse position on next inventory toggle](https://github.com/Saabuh/Prototype-T/issues/1)
 - [x] [Visual duplicate item bug with inventory toggling](https://github.com/Saabuh/Prototype-T/issues/2)
 - [ ] if playerspeed is too high, they can run through walls
+- [ ] when dropping an item out of the inventory, the item icon flashes for a split second again in the itemslot before disappearing.
+Most likely having smthn to do with the update of visuals before the server can register

 # log
+## 27-08-2025
+- [x] fix item dropping and inventory remove logic for multiplayer
+- [x] look into encapsulating ui in player prefab vs centralized ui which links the player via event calls (went with the former)

 ## 14-08-2025
 - [ ] refactor inventory system for multiplayer
-- [ ] fix item dropping and inventory remove logic for multiplayer
 - [ ] re-add itemInstances to represent item entities existing in the game instead of itemData which is a scriptableObject (scriptableObjects should be immutable data containers that dont exist in the world. used for readonly)
 - [ ] refactor world generation and world display for multiplayer
 - [ ] resize console
-- [x] look into encapsulating ui in player prefab vs centralized ui which links the player via event calls (went with the former)
     - its a decision about what needs to be tightly coupled vs what needs to be decoupled
 - [ ] work on client side prediction and reconciliation to solve delay/lag issues for movement, animations, etc.
 - [ ] move ItemDatabase from a monobehaviour to a different system (static class, scriptableObject, etc.)